Enhancing the free music experience

 “The idea of putting a hospitality suite on top of a restroom building was tricky,” he added.
 “We needed to maximize the space on that corner and yet meet all the needs of the facility.
 What separates this project from others is the type of project – putting a finished space on top of a park restroom.”

 “The Levitt Pavilion has been a destination for many Arlington and surrounding area residents and visitors.
 We all have great memories of our favorite concerts there,” said Arlington Mayor Jeff Williams.
-“The new hospitality center will only enhance the Levitt and the city’s state-designated Cultural Arts District, making Downtown Arlington even more appealing to those organizing festivals and events.”
+“The new Levitt Center will only enhance the Levitt Pavilion and the city’s state-designated Cultural Arts District, making Downtown Arlington even more appealing to those organizing festivals and events.”

-“We cannot wait for everyone to see all that the hospitality center has to offer,” added Teykl.
-“We’re proud of the new hospitality center and the potential that comes with a facility of this caliber in the Downtown Arlington Cultural Arts District.”
+“We cannot wait for everyone to see all that the Levitt Center has to offer,” added Teykl.
+“We’re proud of the new addition to the Levitt Pavilion and the potential that comes with a facility of this caliber in the Downtown Arlington Cultural Arts District.”